-Mứt Tắc (Candied Kumquats), are commonly made during the Vietnamese Lunar New Year; lending their sweetness and bright happy color, their flower shape symbolize good luck and prosperity.
+Candied Kumquats (Mứt Tắc), are commonly made during the Vietnamese Lunar New Year.
+These delicious treats lend their sweetness, bright happy color, and flower shape to symbolize good luck and prosperity.

-I’ve adapted the Mứt Tắc (Candied Kumquats) recipe from two sources, Spices of Life and The Kitchen.
-Both recipes are time-consuming but The Kitchen uses fewer steps in their version.
-I’ve followed the pickling steps from Spices of Life, as I’m familiar with preserving with Mrs. Wages Pickling Lime, and it’s the more traditional method of preparation; the result is well worth the effort.
+I’ve adapted the Mứt Tắc (Candied Kumquats) recipe from two sources, Spices of Life and The Kitchn.
+Both recipes are time-consuming but The Kitchn uses fewer steps in their version.
+I’ve followed the pickling steps from Spices of Life, as I’m familiar with preserving with Mrs. Wages Pickling Lime, and it’s the more traditional method of preparation.

 - 9 cups kumquats